Carson Wentz Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Wentz threw multiple touchdown passes once over those contests against the Jaguars, and it was his only game with a TD pass against them.
+- In his only game with a TD pass against the Jaguars over those contests, Wentz threw multiple touchdown passes.

-- The Jaguars have the NFL's 16th-ranked pass defense this season, allowing 245.4 yards per game through the air.
+- The 245.4 passing yards the Jaguars allow per game makes them the NFL's 16th-ranked pass defense this season.

-- The Jaguars have allowed 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.
+- The Jaguars have given up 23 touchdowns through the air (1.4 per game).
+They are 10th in the league in that category.

 Recent Performances